Knight (chess): Notation

 In algebraic notation, the usual modern way of recording chess games, the letter N stands for the knight (K is reserved for the king); in descriptive chess notation, Kt is sometimes used instead, mainly in older literature.
 In chess problems and endgame studies, the letter S, standing for Springer, the German name for the piece, is often used (and in some variants of fairy chess, N is used for the nightrider, a popular fairy chess piece).

 History

 The knight has the oldest defined movement of any chess piece.
 It was first introduced in the Indian game of chaturanga around the 6th century; it has not changed since.

 Variants

 Pieces similar to the knight are found in almost all games of the chess family.
 The ma of xiangqi and janggi is slightly more restricted; conceptually, the piece is considered to pass through the adjacent orthogonal point, which must be unoccupied, rather than "jumping".
+It is therefore possible to block an attack by a ma by moving a piece adjacent to it.
 Another related piece is the keima of shogi, which moves like a knight but can move only two squares forward followed by one square sideways, restricting its movement to two possible squares.